OFFICE OF THE SUMMIT COUNTY PUBLIC TRUSTEE

 Summit County Foreclosure Sale Day Policy

-1. Sales are held on Fridays at 10:00am via remote, web-based auction service, and sell to the highest and best bidder for cash.
+1. Sales are held on Fridays at 10:00am via remote, web-based auction service, and sell to the highest and best bidder.

 3. Anyone may bid on the properties by registering here at least one business day before the auction

 4. Lenders must submit their bid no later than Wednesday at noon prior to the date of sale.
 Lenders may submit written or electronic amendments to their bids until Thursday at noon.